-Traders also must be registered, for tax purposes, with the Inland Revenue Department and the Value-Added Tax (VAT) Department of the Ministry of Finance.
-Specifically traders must pay on an annual basis corporation tax levied on their annual profits to the Inland Revenue Department.
-VAT, being a form of retail or sales tax, is charged by all traders with annual turnover in excess of \in 15,600 and included in the prices of the taxable goods and services provided by them.
+Traders also must be registered with the Tax Department of the Ministry of Finance for income tax and VAT.
+VAT, being a form of retail or sales tax, is charged by all traders with annual turnover in excess of \notin 15,600 and included in the prices of the taxable goods and services provided by them.
 Traders must collect the VAT on the products or services they sell and then remit the money collected to the VAT Department.
 Furthermore, traders must pay social insurance for themselves and for their employees through payroll deductions to the Department of Social Insurance of the Ministry of Labor and Social Insurance.